Special Educational Needs And Disabilities (SEND)

 The current link to the LA Local Offer website can be found at: www.countydurhamfamilies.info/localoffer

-- The kinds of SEN that are provided for:
+- The kinds of SEND that are provided for:

-- Our approach to teaching children and young people with SEN
+- Our approach to teaching children and young people with SEND

-- How we adapt the curriculum and learning environment for children and young people with SEN
+- How we adapt the curriculum and learning environment for children and young people with SEND

 - How we identify, assess and review children with special educational needs

-- How children with SEN engage in all activities?
+- How children with SEND engage in all activities?

 - How we evaluate the effectiveness of SEN Provision